Energy Systems Analysis

 The Energy Systems Analysis department generates system-analytical knowledge, which we provide across sectors up to the global level and based in part on methods and modelling tools developed in-house.

-In north-western Germany, between Oldenburg, the North Sea coast and the Dutch border, the Institute of Networked Energy Systems is operating a one-of-a-kind cloud camera network, Eye2Sky.
-Once the setup process has been completed, the network will consist of 37 stations, 28 of which are already in operation (as of 6/2021).
-A cloud camera – also known as an All-Sky-Imager (ASI) – is at the heart of each station.
-This is a standard webcam fitted with a fisheye lens, together with a ventilation and heating system which ensures optimum image quality even in case of bad weather.
-A third of the stations are equipped with a so-called “rotating shadowband irradiometer” (RSI, see photo) as well as further radiation and meteorological sensors, e.g. for temperature and humidity.
+In north-west Germany between Oldenburg, the North Sea coast and the Dutch border, the Institute of Networked Energy Systems operates the unique Eye2Sky cloud camera network as a research infrastructure.
+The network is growing dynamically and currently consists of around 30 stations.
+The heart of each station is a cloud camera, also known as an all-sky imager (ASI).
+This is a commercially available webcam with a fisheye lens supplemented by a ventilation and heating system that ensures optimum image quality even in bad weather.
+A third of the stations are equipped with a rotating shadowband irradiometer (RSI), other radiation sensors and meteorological sensors for temperature and humidity, for example, to validate and calibrate the algorithms.

-Using the WOBAS algorithm developed by the DLR Institute of Solar Research in Almería, very precise short-term solar radiation forecasts can be made using the data collected by the cameras and measuring stations (see ASI video of all active cameras).
-Unlike with satellite-based forecasts, a spatial resolution of 50 metres and a temporal resolution of 30 seconds is possible.
+With the help of the WOBAS algorithm developed at the DLR Institute of Solar Research in Almería, Spain, very accurate short-term solar radiation forecasts can be determined from the data collected by the cameras and measuring stations (see ASI video of all active cameras).
+In contrast to satellite forecasts, a spatial resolution of 50 metres and a temporal resolution of 30 seconds are possible.
+Figure x illustrates the differences between camera and satellite image-based irradiation maps.

-If you are interested in the cloud camera network or sample data, please send us a message using the contact fields at the bottom of this page.
-Data will be provide if possible.
+If you are interested in the cloud camera network, please send us a message using the contact field at the bottom of this page.